yoonspark/daedam/backend/README.md

-# Daedam
+# Daedam Backend

-Daedam is a platform that helps the public initiate and organize intellectual discussions that address their questions in life.
+## API Reference
+Documentation of supported endpoints and their details can be found [here](https://github.com/yoonspark/daedam/blob/master/backend/apidoc.md).